2.2 Security risks of VPN

 Security of interoperation

-VPN is still a relatively immature technology with a number of competing standards, often supported by different vendors.
+VPN is a technology with a number of competing standards, often supported by different vendors.
 Mixing and matching hardware and software might cause problems.
 Until technology matures (which is happening at a rapid rate), it might be necessary to use a single technology provider.

 Security of network availability